-India: Armed forces act under fire for fostering culture of impunity | DW | 08.12.2021
+India: Armed Forces Act under fire for fostering culture of impunity | DW | 08.12.2021

 Over the weekend, an elite military commando unit shot dead six coal miners returning to their homes in the district of Mon, believing they were targeting armed insurgents.
 Soon after, another eight people were killed by troops when they were confronted by an angry crowd.

-The killings sparked violent protests in the troubled region, home to dozens of separatist insurgencies led by ethnic rebel groups.
+The killings triggered violent protests in the troubled region, home to dozens of separatist insurgencies led by ethnic rebel groups.

 Home Minister Amit Shah vowed to carry out a high-level inquiry led by a Special Investigation Team.